afrechtoasta/myPortfolio/manual.md

 - Click on the folder titled *Electronic Arts*, double-click on that
 - Finally find the folder titled *Mods*, double click on that
 - Once there paste the document in the folder by hitting ctrl + v
-- Now your CC is in the game

 *For MacOS*:
 - Open up *Finder*t